NielsDegrande/dotfiles/README.md

 ## How to deal with data and other types of configuration

 - `iCloud` for syncing most Apple related settings.
   TODO: Is this true?
-E.g. Caps Lock = ESC, hot corners, desktop background, etc.
+E.g. Caps Lock = ESC, hot corners, desktop background, etc. Move to `macos.sh`.
+See `defaults read`.
-- `Google Drive` and/or `Egnyte` for synchronizing data.
+- `Google Drive` and/or `OneDrive` for synchronizing data.
 - `Firefox Sync` for synchronizing bookmarks, settings and extensions (not secrets!).
 - Python environments: a `requirements.txt` file is available to bootstrap your venv.